marcokreeft87/formulaone-card/README.md

 or added by clicking the "Add to lovelace" button on the HACS dashboard after installing the plugin.

 > [!TIP]
 > If you don't want to use the data from the Jolpi API directy but want to use a Home Assistant integration instead.
-Use F1 Sensor: https://github.com/Nicxe/f1_sensor
+Use [F1 sensor](https://github.com/Nicxe/f1_sensor)

 ## Configuration